-Whenever you are excited about an idea or (the possibility of) an innovation, the first step is to talk to one of IXA’s business developers.
-Even if your idea is still premature and very much ‘under construction’.
-The sooner you let us know, the better – in particular when protection of intellectual property is at stake.
-We can inform you about the do’s and don’ts with respect to making your research data and results public.
+If you are excited about an idea or a potential innovation, one of the very first steps is to talk to one of IXA’s business developers, even if your idea is still in the concept stage and plans are very much ‘under construction’.
+The sooner you involve us, the better – in particular when protection of intellectual property is at stake.
+Let us inform you about the dos and don’ts of making your research data and results public.

 We're here to assist you at every stage of the process